marchoeppner/nf-template/docs/installation.md

 `resources.config` Gives information about the files that are to be used during analysis for the individual human genome assemblies.

-`your_cluster.config` Specifies which sort of resource manager to use and where to find the GATK resource bundle on your cluster file system (see below).
+`your_cluster.config` Specifies which sort of resource manager to use and where to find e.g. local resources cluster file system (see below).